olovm/cora-eclipse/readme.md

 ## Before you begin
 1. Make sure you have git and docker set up on your local machine
 2. Make a directory where you want everything installed /x/y/z/cora (/mnt/depot/cora)
-3. cd to your new directory
+3. `cd` to your new directory
 4. Clone this repository: `git clone https://github.com/olovm/cora-eclipse.git`
 5. (if problem with poping subwindows run "xhost +" on the host machine

+if you need a different version of the dev environment than master, look under the heading:<br>
+Starting dev environement cora-eclipse with different version than master

 ## Installing, runAll
 The runAll script will take you through the entire process of setting up a docker based development environment for Cora.
 It will go through all needed steps. </br>